Teaching Squares Program

 observe, analyze, and celebrate good teaching,

-develop an appreciation and awareness of various instructional styles and approaches practiced by your colleagues across the disciplines, and
+develop an appreciation and awareness of cross-disciplinary instructional styles and approaches practiced by your colleagues, and

 examine and reflect upon your teaching based on the shared observations and reflections of your Square Partners.